* This is the Professional Version. *

 History of present illness should include how long the mass has been present and whether it comes and goes or is painful.
 Previous occurrence of a mass and the outcome of its evaluation should be queried.

-Review of systems should determine whether nipple discharge is present and, if present, whether it is clear, milky, or bloody.
+Review of systems should determine whether nipple discharge is present and, if present, whether it is spontaneous or only in response to breast manipulation and whether it is clear, milky, or bloody.
 Symptoms of advanced cancer (eg, weight loss, malaise, bone pain) should be sought.

 Painful, tender, rubbery masses in women who have a history of similar findings and who are of reproductive age suggest fibrocystic changes.